HARVEST CHICKEN SALAD & CIDER VINAIGRETTE (WHOLE30)

 24 oz. raw sweet potato peeled and cut into bite-sized chunks*

 3 cups apple* chopped

 6 tbsp. red onion, sliced thin (optional)

 - 1 tbsp. lemon juice

-- Arrange sweet potato chunks on a baking sheet and lightly coat with cooking spray.
-Bake for 40-50 minutes until easily pierced with a fork and browned in spots.
+Preheat oven to 425 degrees F. Arrange sweet potato chunks on a baking sheet, season with garlic powder and salt, then lightly coat with cooking spray.
+Bake for 30-40 minutes until easily pierced with a fork and browned in spots.

 Leave a comment